pkgit123/aws-certified-machine-learning-notes/acg-chap-03/README.md

-# Chapter 3 Streaming Data Collection
+# Chapter 3 Streaming Data Collection Lab

 There is a Stream Data Collection lab at the end of the chapter.